 Water and Your Stomach

 The amount of water absorbed in the stomach and how quickly water is absorbed depends, in part, on how much has been eaten.
-If someone is drinking water on an empty stomach, they are more likely to experience a faster water absorption rate.
+People drinking water on an empty stomach are likelier to experience a faster water absorption rate.

-Whereas, if a person has eaten a lot of food before they drink water, the speed of absorption will slow down accordingly, and absorption could take up to a few hours.
+However, if a person has eaten a lot of food before drinking water, the speed of absorption will slow down accordingly, and absorption could take up to a few hours.

 Water and Your Small Intestine

 At around 20 feet long, the small intestine efficiently absorbs water into the cell membrane and bloodstream.
-From here, water will travel to cells across the body, providing them with the hydration to perform daily functions efficiently.
+From here, water travels to cells across the body, hydrating them so that they can perform daily functions efficiently.

 But the journey of the water you drink doesn’t stop there.
 Once absorbed into the body, water aids some vital functions.